@PlaneThought41

 Here is another 1970s vintage kit.
-For its time this Ki-44 was a decent, although very basic, kit with recessed panel lines and definitely overdone rivets (very common for this company's releases).
-Note: These kits were re-released by ARII in the 80s.
+For its time this 1/48th Otaki Ki-44 was a decent, although very basic kit with recessed panel lines and definitely overdone rivets (very common for this company's releases).
+These Otaki kits were re-released by ARII in the 80s, which is how I got this particular kit.

 Notable Kit Features: